adlnet/xAPI-Spec/xAPI-Communication.md

 will be sufficiently high such that the rate of requests made during conformance testing will not trigger any rate limits.

 ##### <a name="3.2.s2"></a>Details
 The list below offers some general guidance on HTTP error codes that could be returned from various methods in the API.

 * <a name="3.2.s2.b1"></a>`400 Bad Request` - Indicates
 an error condition caused by an invalid or missing argument.
 The term "invalid arguments" includes malformed JSON or invalid Object structures.

 * <a name="3.2.s2.b2"></a>`401 Unauthorized` - Indicates that authentication is required, or in the case authentication has been posted in the request, that the given credentials have been refused.

 * <a name="3.2.s2.b3"></a>`403 Forbidden` - Indicates that the request is unauthorized for the given credentials.
 Note this is different than refusing the credentials given.
 In this case, the credentials have been validated, but the authenticated Client is not allowed to perform the given action.

 * <a name="3.2.s2.b4"></a>`404 Not Found` - Indicates the requested resource was not found.
 May be returned by any method that returns a uniquely identified resource, for instance, any State or Agent Profile or Activity Profile Resource request targeting a specific document, or the method to retrieve a single Statement.

-* <a name="3.2.s2.b5"></a>`409 Conflict` - Indicates an error condition due to a conflict with the current state of a resource, in the case of State Resource, Agent Profile or Activity Profile Resource requests, or in the Statement PUT or POST calls.
+* <a name="3.2.s2.b5"></a>`409 Conflict` - Indicates an error condition due to a conflict with the current state of a resource, in the case of State Resource, Agent Profile Resource or Activity Profile Resource requests, or in the Statement Resource PUT or POST calls.
 See Section [6.3 Concurrency](#concurrency) for more details.

 * <a name="3.2.s2.b6"></a>`412 Precondition Failed` - Indicates an error condition due to a failure of a precondition posted with the request, in the case of State or Agent Profile or Activity Profile